 Of course, the smaller Ecuadorian hermit crabs are likely to bear the brunt of any bullying in this situation.
 They’re better kept in single-species habitats where their specific needs can be met.

 Can You Put Big and Small Hermit Crabs Together?

-You can put big and small hermit crabs together, but you have to make sure that their habitat is suitable.
-Keeping any group of hermit crabs happy and preventing them from fighting comes down to this.
+You can put big and small hermit crabs together, but ensure their tank is suitable.

 To be happy and relaxed, hermit crabs need:

 - Spaces to hide

 - 80% humidity